 2024 Sankofa Guided Walking Tours

-The Black Heritage Trail of New Hampshire (BHTNH) offers tours that reveal the region's rich and often forgotten African American history.
+Tours offered by the Black Heritage Trail of New Hampshire (BHTNH) reveal the region's rich and often forgotten African American history.
 The stories our Sankofa Scholars have uncovered and now share with visitors illustrate how the earliest Africans in this country were committed to self-determination, resourcefulness, and community service.
 This nuanced American history continues to shape our collective present and future.

 Important Tour Information